 TSA are managing the design and construction of a new state of the art Science, Technology, Engineering, Maths and Medicine (STEMM) facility at the University of Newcastle’s main Callaghan campus.
-The flagship facility is being designed to enable interdisciplinary collaboration and innovation, introducing new ways of learning, teaching and research to the University.
+The flagship facility is being designed to enable interdisciplinary collaboration and innovation, introducing new ways of teaching, learning and research to the University.

-TSA was also engaged to develop the Universities STEMM Precinct Change Management Strategy, working with the STEMM Pro Vice Chancellors and Infrastructure and Facilities Services to develop a strategy to engage and involve staff, students, the community and industry in transition towards a new STEMM Alliance cultural and behavioural model.
+TSA was also engaged to develop the Universities STEMM Precinct Change Management Strategy.
+Working with the STEMM Pro Vice Chancellors and Infrastructure and Facilities Services (IFS), TSA developed a strategy to engage and involve staff, students, the community and industry in transition towards a new STEMM Alliance cultural and behavioural model.

-The State Significant Development comprises a new STEMM Building of approximately 17,000m2 of gross floor area designed to a 6 Star Green Star rating.
-The Project also requires extensive enabling works including upgrades to the campus’ High Voltage infrastructure, fire ring main and potable water supply, communications and network infrastructure.
+The state significant development consists of a new STEMM Building of approximately 17,000m2 of gross floor area designed to a 6-star green star rating.
+The Project also requires extensive enabling works including upgrades to the campus’ high voltage infrastructure, fire ring main and potable water supply and communications and network infrastructure.
 The works will be staged to ensure operations of the University are not adversely impacted, and to enable demolition of existing buildings on the STEMM site.

 The location of the STEMM Building is at the gateway to the campus, and is integral to generating excitement and engagement with industry partners and the community.
 External landscaped circulation and break out areas will activate the University’s entrance and connect the STEMM Building to the Great Hall, Campus Green and other buildings within the Precinct.

 The key project objective is to build on the University’s already strong reputation to create a world class integrated learning, research and collaboration model across traditional STEM (Science, Technology, Engineering and Maths disciplines) along with Medicine.
 The completed building will attract and retain top students, researchers, staff and industry partners.